Intrinsically-Sublime/Retro-Clock/README.md

 ----------
 The code in this repository is under the [Simplified BSD license](https://opensource.org/licenses/BSD-2-Clause)

-All of the custom artwork will be in a seperate repository under a [non-commercial license](https://creativecommons.org/licenses/by-nc-sa/4.0/)
+All of the custom artwork is in a seperate repository under an [Attribution Non-Commercial Share-Alike license](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ## Credits
 ----------